TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

     ..  card:: TypoScript introduction

-        TypoScript is the basic configuration script used to configure the frontend output of a page in TYPO3.
+        TypoScript is the basic configuration language used to configure the frontend output of a page in TYPO3.

         ..  card-footer:: :ref:`Create a minimal page created by pure TypoScript <typoscript>`